brotherson67/QuizMe/README.md

                 *if answer is correct 5 points will be added to a global score variable and box will turn green *if answer is incorrect, 10 seconds will be deducted from the time and the box will turn red.

+    KEEPING SCORE
+        if the answer is correct, when it is clicked it will turn green else it will turn red.